The recently refurbished Kalahari Anib Lodge is one of the larger lodges...

 As you approach Kalahari Anib Lodge, drive up the private gravel road lined with wild bushes on either side.
 You will often see the resident wildlife grazing by the roadside such as springbok and the occasional kudu.
 The lodge also has a resident warthog, a springbok, a dog and two sheep called Gin and Tonic, much to the amusement of guests.

-We drove out with a very knowledgeable guide named Gerson.
+On a previous visit, before the re-vamp, we drove out with a very knowledgeable guide named Gerson.
 He stopped at regular intervals to point out interesting things, such plants that were originally used for traditional medicines and are now commercially used in pharmaceutical drugs.
 You may come across a variety of birds such as the sociable weaver bird, ostriches, white-quilled korhaan, pale chanting goshawks and black-shouldered kites.

 Ideal length of stay: 1-2 nights